Santa Marta sabrewing: Distribution and habitat

-The Santa Marta sabrewing is known only from the northeastern and southern slopes of the isolated Sierra Nevada de Santa Marta of northeastern Colombia.
+The Santa Marta sabrewing is known only from the eastern slopes of the Sierra Nevada, in the highlands of the Guatapurí basin, west of Valledupar in northern Colombia.
+Because it is far from Santa Marta, and it is a endemic to the most important basin in department of Cesar, a proposal to change its English standard name to Guatapurí sabrewing is being discussed.
 It inhabits the edges of humid forest, plantations (especially of bananas), and bushy páramo.
 In elevation it ranges from 1200 to 2400 m.

 Behavior

 Movement

 The Santa Marta sabrewing spends the dry season of February to May below 1800 m and moves higher, even as far as the snow line, during the June to October wet season.
+However, it is likely not as migratory as previously suspected.

 Feeding

 Almost nothing is known about the Santa Marta sabrewing's feeding strategy or diet.
-It is known to feed on flowering banana (Musa) and to be territorial.
+It has been documented feeding on flowering banana (Musa), Calliandra trees, Erythrina trees, and Malvaviscus flowers, specifically Malvaviscus concinnus.
+Is it also territorial.

 Breeding

 Santa Marta sabrewings in breeding condition have been found between April and June, and males have been seen displaying in June and July.
 Nothing else is known about the species' breeding phenology and its nest has not been described.